MCAS Miramar Air Show 2026: America’s Largest Military Airshow

 Why Miramar Matters

-In an era when civilian airshows increasingly struggle with costs and military participation, Miramar demonstrates what’s possible when an active base commits to community engagement.
-The event connects civilians with the military assets their taxes support, creating understanding that formal briefings cannot achieve.
+At a time when civilian airshows increasingly struggle with costs and military participation limits, Miramar shows what is possible when an active base commits to community engagement.
+The event connects everyday civilians with the military assets their taxes fund, building a level of understanding that no formal briefing or PR campaign could achieve.

-For aviation enthusiasts, Miramar offers unmatched military content.
-For families seeking free entertainment, the value is obvious.
-For anyone curious about American airpower, no venue provides more comprehensive exposure.
+For aviation enthusiasts, the military content is unmatched.
+For families looking for free entertainment, the value speaks for itself.
+For anyone curious about American airpower, no venue provides a more comprehensive look at what we have and what it can do.

 The 2026 MCAS Miramar Air Show runs September 25-27.
 Visit miramarairshow.com for schedules and entry requirements.